jeubank2-x/jeubank2-x.github.io/README.md

 ## Projects
 ---
-layout: project
-title: "Analyzing the Influence of NBA Scheduling"
+Analyzing the Influence of NBA Scheduling
-subtitle: "How rest days, travel, and game density impact team performance"
+"How rest days, travel, and game density impact team performance"
 ---

 ### Overview